Marcus by Goldman Sachs® Bank Review

-In 2015, Goldman Sachs announced it acquired $16 billion in deposits previously owned by GE Capital Bank.
-As part of its strategy to diversify and branch into online deposits, GS Bank completed this acquisition in April 2016 and offers both online savings accounts and certificates of deposit.
+In 2015, Goldman Sachs Bank USA announced it acquired $16 billion in deposits previously owned by GE Capital Bank.
+As part of its strategy to diversify and branch into online deposits, GS Bank completed this acquisition in April 2016 and now offers both online savings accounts and certificates of deposit under the name "Marcus by Goldman Sachs®."

-Open high yield online savings accounts with $1
+Open a high-yield online savings account with $1

-Although Goldman Sachs is known as a wealth management giant, customers don't need millions to open an account with GS Bank.
-In fact, GS Bank offers free savings accounts and does not charge transaction fees.
-There is no minimum opening deposit requirement and you need just $1 to begin earning interest on your online savings account.
+Although Goldman Sachs has long been known as a wealth-management giant, customers don't need millions to open an account with Marcus by Goldman Sachs®.
+In fact, Marcus offers free savings accounts and does not charge transaction fees.
+There is no minimum-opening-deposit requirement, and you need just $1 to begin earning interest on your online savings account.

-As a bank specializing in online deposits, GS Bank has the advantage of higher interest rates than its branch-based competitors.
-The annual percentage yield (APY) for online savings is 1.05 percent for rates as of March 24, 2017.
+As a bank specializing in online deposits, Marcus has the advantage of higher interest rates than its branch-based competitors.
+The annual percentage yield (APY) for online savings is 2.25 percent for rates as of June 20, 2019.
 This is higher than other major banks like Bank of America and Citibank.

 Personal customer service online or over the phone

-While bank customers may prefer face-to-face interactions to do their banking, they can still get a personal experience when contacting customer service representatives with their questions about their account or balance.
-Customers at GS Bank can reach a customer service representative with their account questions through messaging the GS Bank website or calling the number listed on its site, www.gsbank.com.
+Some bank customers may prefer face-to-face interactions to do their banking, but they can still get a personal experience when contacting customer service representatives with questions about their account or balance.
+Customers at Marcus by Goldman Sachs® can reach a customer service representative with their account questions by messaging the Marcus website or calling the number listed on its site, www.marcus.com.

-Customers banking with Goldman Sachs can withdraw money via electronic transfer or wire transfer.
-Note that there is a six withdrawal or transfer limit per statement period for online savings accounts, including for GS Bank.
+Customers banking with Marcus can withdraw money via electronic transfer or wire transfer.

 Certificate of deposit with a rate guarantee

-For higher, guaranteed returns, look into certificates of deposit at GS Bank, which have a minimum deposit of $500 and terms between 6 months to 6 years.
-While there are more restrictions with withdrawals and penalties compared to online savings accounts, GS Bank CDs offer higher interest rates and APYs, including via its 10-day CD Rate guarantee.
+For higher, guaranteed returns, look into certificates of deposit at Marcus, which have a minimum deposit of $500 and terms between 6 months to 6 years.
+While there are more restrictions in the form of withdrawals and penalties compared to online savings accounts, Marcus's CDs offer higher interest rates and APYs, especially when you factor in its 10-Day CD Rate Guarantee.

 1 year (12 months)